top of page

 Los Angeles as a 'Green Utopia'?

-Using the supremely optimistic forecasts of Utopian literature, the Ecotopia 2121 Project details the best-case scenarios of the futures of real world cities across the globe.
+Using the supremely optimistic forecasts of Utopian literature, this project details the best-case scenarios of the futures of real world cities across the globe.
 This month, we highlight the future of Los Angeles.

 During the 1940s and 1950s, the streetcar car lines of Los Angeles were systematically bought-up and then closed-down and dismantled by a group of conspiring auto companies led by General Motors Ltd.